juniorsysadmin/puppet-docs/source/guides/style_guide.markdown

 * Must not use literal tab characters,
 * Must not contain trailing whitespace,
 * Must include trailing commas after all resource attributes and parameter definitions,
+* Must end the last line with a new line,
 * Should not exceed a 140-character line width, except where such a limit would be impractical,
 * Should leave one empty line between resources, except when using dependency chains, and
 * May align hash rockets (`=>`) within blocks of attributes, remembering to arrange hashes for maximum readability first.